 Two types of assistantships are available:

-- Graduate Teaching Assistants are available on a limited basis and are linked to specific grants secured by individual faculty members and/or research institutes, Interdisciplinary Graduate Education Programs (IGEP), or other programs across the university.
+- Graduate Research Assistantships are available on a limited basis and are linked to specific grants secured by individual faculty members and/or research institutes, Interdisciplinary Graduate Education Programs (IGEP), or other programs across the university.
 Eligibility for GRA support is limited to the discretion of the faculty member holding the grant or the requirement of the institute or program.
 Students who have questions about a GRA position should speak to their faculty advisor.

 - The GTA application is due Feb.
 1 for the following fall semester and Oct.
 1 for the following spring semester.